CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 * **(1) Many attention heads**
 Many heads are useless -- if we prune most of the heads, then the performance will not be affected...

-So we can not treat these heads as equal when calculating saliency map.
+So we can not treat these heads as equal when calculating the saliency map.

 * **(2) Many attention layers**
 Attentions are combining non-linearly from one layer to the next.